 These plots show, that the computation times do not drift much when the radio is deactivated.
 When it is in idle mode, the times increase by a constant value and some additional peaks appear.
 These peaks seem to occur when the radio thread that periodically checks for incoming messages is triggered one more time during a single cryptographic computation.
-Then, the measured values are about 6200 μs higher, which seems to be the time needed to poll the radio.
+Then, the measured values are about 6200 $\mu s$ higher, which seems to be the time needed to poll the radio.

-When the node is flooded with data packets by another node using the Chipcon radio, the computing times alternate irregularly, sometimes being even smaller than before.
-This
+When the node is flooded with data packets by another node using the Chipcon radio, the computing times alter-